satyam-shekhar/good-algorithmic-problems/README.md

    for each components.
 3)final ans will be maximum of ans1 and ans2.

-This graph is a special type of graph called <a href="https://en.wikipedia.org/wiki/Pseudoforest#Graphs_of_functions">Endofunctions</a> Endofunctions in which "for each x which belongs to set X, y = f(x) also belongs to set X."
+This graph is a special type of graph called <a href="https://en.wikipedia.org/wiki/Pseudoforest#Graphs_of_functions">Endofunctions</a>  in which "for each x which belongs to set X, y = f(x) also belongs to set X."